Two on a Guillotine: Production

 Two on a Guillotine was one of a series of movies financed by Warner Bros which were made by directors who had previously worked primarily in television, such as Conrad, Lamont Johnson and Jack Smight.

 Filming started in June 1964, and lasted three weeks.

 Stevens was under contract with Warner Bros.
 She said, "I thought the script was stupid when I read it but I came away thinking, 'yeah, it could have happened.'
 That's the challenge, to make something like this believable."
 She made the movie immediately before her series Wendy and Me, and asserted that it "could have been a Class A thriller if they'd spent more money on it."
 She noted that the feature did garner Conrad a seven-year contract with the studio, however.

+Music

 Two on a Guillotine was the last movie scored by Max Steiner.
 He commented, "it wasn't a picture, it was an abortion ...
 The guillotine was placed in the wrong place ... they should have cut off William Conrad's head for producing the thing."

+Release

+Two on a Guillotine was theatrically released in the United States on January 13, 1965.
+In the New York metropolitan area, a performer named "Dr. Guillotine" appeared at select showings where he performed a magic show for audiences before the film.

+Home media

+The film was released on DVD on June 22, 2010 by the Warner Archive Collection.

+Reception

-Critical reception
+Critical response

 In his review in The New York Times, Howard Thompson called the film "a dull, silly, tedious clinker" and "an old-fashioned, haunted-house spooker."
 The Los Angeles Times called it "an unusually appealing love story" with "genuinely spine-tingling suspense."

 TV Guide rates it two out of a possible four stars, calling it "a standard haunted house thriller."

-Home media

-The film was released on DVD on June 22, 2010.